Jump to content

 The customer needs this in order to select your proposal

 There are so many ingredients that go into winning a proposal that we developed a whole methodology to account for them all.
 But one stands out.
 It is an attribute that should be a part of every other ingredient.
+Everything about your strategies, approaches, qualifications, writing, aspirations, and goals should revolve around it.
 Understand it and you gain a key to unlocking the secret to winning in writing.
+Nothing else you do will have as much impact on winning as this one, crucial ingredient.

 The way most people approach proposal writing is not competitive.
 Or at least not reliably so.